 Thousands lined up to purchase recreational marijuana legally at 12:01 a.m. on July 1.
-At Euphoria Wellness, with a location in southwest Las Vegas, a crowd of 400 to 500 people were lined up at midnight.
+At Euphoria Wellness, with a location in southwest Las Vegas, a crowd of 400 to 500 people was lined up at midnight.
 Other locations had just as many.

 Among the first to purchase was state senator Tick Segerblom, who has a strain of weed named after him: “Segerblom Haze.”
 The senator tweeted that he believed the state would rake in a million dollars in tax money this first weekend.
 Judging from the lines out the doors at dispensaries in just my neighborhood, I don’t doubt his projection.

 Even with it being a scorching 107 degrees this afternoon, Las Vegans were waiting patiently in the sun to go up in smoke.

 The Las Vegas Sun reports, “Destiny Diaz stood in line for nearly three hours at the Jardin Premium Cannabis dispensary in central Las Vegas to celebrate what some were calling the end of marijuana prohibition in Nevada.”

 A local resident for 35 years, [Steve] Evans, 54, said he arrived just before 7:30 p.m. and that the nearly five-hour wait Friday night was the longest he had been away from his home in over eight years.